 Is there anyone else I should talk to?

-It can be helpful to have 1-2 designated people in your college Health Center as your “liaisons” — a person to whom you can go to when you need medical assistance and another person who can offer you emotional support.
-He/she may likely be able to offer guidance if your illness interferes with your academic performance.
+It can be helpful to have 1-2 designated people in your college’s Health Center as your “liaisons” — a person to whom you can go to when you need medical assistance and another person who can offer you emotional support.
+They may likely be able to offer guidance if your illness interferes with your academic performance.